-Primary immunodeficiency disorders (PIDs) encompass a diverse group of defects that compromise the immune system's ability to protect the body from infections.
+Primary immunodeficiency disorders (PIDs) encompass a diverse group of genetic defects that compromise the immune system's ability to protect the body from infections.
 Unlike secondary immunodeficiencies, which result from external factors such as infections, medications, or underlying diseases, PIDs are intrinsic to an individual's genetic makeup.
 Understanding the causes, symptoms, and treatment options for primary immunodeficiency is crucial for improving diagnosis and management of these conditions.

 Causes of Primary Immunodeficiency